A chronology of continued square roots and other continued compositions, through the year 2016

 \item The \emph{continued $p$th power} using $t_i(z)=a_i+z^p$, $p\in\mathbb{R}$, and $c=0$ for $p>0$; for $p<0$ we use $c=\infty$.
-In \textsc{Doppler 1832} we find perhaps the earliest observation that this expression becomes a regular continued fraction for $p=-1$; \textsc{Herschfeld 1935} notes this as well, along with the fact that infinite sums comprise the case $p=1$.
-An example of a continued square $(p=2)$ is given without comment in \textsc{Dixon 1878} .
+In \hyperref[Dop1832b]{\textsc{Doppler 1832b}} we find perhaps the earliest observation that this expression becomes a regular continued fraction for $p=-1$; \hyperref[Her1935]{\textsc{Herschfeld 1935}} notes this as well, along with the fact that infinite sums comprise the case $p=1$.
+An example of a continued square $(p=2)$ is given without comment in \hyperref[Dix1878]{\textsc{Dixon 1878}} .
 The case